-9.8 Non-Reference Oil Tests: Last Start Date—when running non-reference oil test during the calibration period; crank the engine prior to the expiration of the calibration period (9.3).
+9.7 Non-Reference Oil Tests: Last Start Date—when running non-reference oil test during the calibration period, crank the engine prior to the expiration of the calibration period (9.4.3).

 9.9 Donated Reference Oil Test Programs—The surveillance panel is charged with maintaining effective reference oil test severity and precision monitoring.
 During times of new parts introductions, new or re-blended reference oil additions, and procedural revisions, it may be necessary to evaluate the possible effects on severity and precision levels.
 The surveillance panel may choose to conduct a program of donated reference oil tests in those laboratories participating in the monitoring system to quantify the effect of a particular change on severity and precision.
 Typically the surveillance panel requests its panel members to volunteer enough reference oil test results to create a robust data set.
 Broad laboratory participation is needed to provide a representative sampling of the industry.
 To ensure the quality of the data obtained, donated tests are conducted on calibrated test stands.
 The surveillance panel shall arrange an appropriate number of donated tests and ensure completion of the test program in a timely manner.